Household finances: Financial assistance for housing

 The AIHW NHADR includes national collections for various housing assistance programs.
 Financial data includes commonwealth rent assistance (extracted from the Australian Government Housing Data Set), private rent assistance and home purchase assistance.
 See the source data Quality Statement for important explanatory detail, in particular, changes over time.

-NHADR data are also used in the following dashboard menu options: Dwellings, households and household occupants, Dwellings by Remoteness Areas, Wait lists and Suitability of social housing size.
+NHADR data are also used in the following dashboard menu options: Dwellings, households and household occupants, Dwellings by Remoteness Areas, Wait lists, Suitability of social housing size and Dwellings and income units by Local Government Area.

 See the AIHW National Housing Assistance Data Repository (https://www.aihw.gov.au/reports-data/health-welfare-services/housing-assistance/overview) and Housing Assistance in Australia (https://www.aihw.gov.au/reports/housing-assistance-in-australia/data) for further information, including in-depth commentary and analysis.

-Source reference Data tables: Financial assistance, tables PRA.2, HPA.2 and CRA.2.
+Source reference Data tables: Financial assistance, tables PRA.2, HPA.2 and CRA.8.